bitwig/bitwig-studio-flatpak/README.rst

 * Install jack (doesn't work; working on it)
 * Setup flathub (for dependencies): https://flatpak.org/setup/
 * Install development tools: https://www.ostechnix.com/install-development-tools-linux/
-* Use the make file to build and install: `make install`
+* Use the make file to build and install: ``make``.
+You can use <tab> <tab> to check out what is available.
+Also, you can check the
+  Makefile to see what it does.

 Help me!
 ========